Departmental history and context

 The Department of Kinesiology & Health Sciences (K&HS) has historically promoted diversity, which the Arts & Sciences defines “as encompassing differences in age, cultural identity, ethnicity, gender, faith, neurological make up (neurodiversity), geographic background, military experience (veterans), political and ideological perspectives, race, sexual orientation, and social and economic status.”
 The K&HS Department has always been a welcome haven for athletes and the diverse range of students who are interested in studying human movement, human performance and human health.
 Because of its focus on health and human movement, it has been uniquely able to address issues of physiological diversity from a range of ideological and instructional perspectives that have embraced difference and diversity.
 Even since the 1980s, when Athletics and Physical Education parted company to pursue their own agendas, the academic liberal arts study of health and human movement has fostered a symbiotic relationship between the study of the human body, performance and intellectual analysis that supports diversity, particularly relating to climate and campus resources, curriculum development and student recruitment, retention and support.

-The K&HS Department endorses and has followed the Arts & Sciences policy that: “We seek to support diversity in four domains: climate and campus resources; curriculum; faculty recruitment, hiring and retention; student recruitment, retention and support.
+The K&HS Department endorses and has followed the Arts and Sciences policy that: “We seek to support diversity in four domains: climate and campus resources; curriculum; faculty and staff recruitment, hiring and retention; student recruitment, retention and support.
 We embrace open inquiry and welcome individuals, perspectives, and ideas that reflect the heterogeneity of the United States and the world.”
 Through the study of health and human movement we have provided a welcoming climate through the years that embraces students from all backgrounds in liberal arts and pre-professional foci, even as these have expanded from athletics, teacher education, wellness and a comprehensive activity program to premed, public health and allied health concentrations within our major.
 Our curriculum has always reflected this welcoming climate, from Adapted Physical Education thirty years ago that focused on how to overcome physiological challenges in the K-12 physical education classroom to courses today that focus on biomechanical, physiological and philosophical dimensions of health and human movement.
 Just as we contributed to all but one of the domains of the General Education Requirements in recent decades (GER 4 History), we have embraced the new COLL requirements in its entirety into our rapidly evolving curriculum.
 We have intentionally engaged our students in classes and experiences that are designed to foster diversity through open inquiry and reflect heterogeneity in the USA such as issues in health, health ethics and philosophy and in international settings, such as global health, and study abroad experiences that range from research to targeted activities for underserved populations in Kenya and Central America.

 The fact that our student body has grown exponentially: a tenfold increase from a handful of majors in the 1980s to 123 graduates in 2019, represents a departmental focus on student recruitment and retention.
 This growth reflects curricular diversification that has been targeted to attract students from all walks of life who are interested in health and human movement and provides an inclusive nexus for health sciences into the concepts of the moving human body from premedical and public health perspectives.
 The recent expansion of the public health faculty by the hiring of three female professors (two tenure eligible including one ethnic minority and one non-tenure-eligible) has enhanced diversity of the climate and curriculum because of the very nature of public health analysis with its emphasis upon group disparities, global initiatives and social justice.